NeotomaDB/Neotoma_SQL/README.md

 The repository is divided into two main folders, `legacy` and `function`:

 * `legacy` folder is intended to act as the store for the now deprecated SQL Server Stored Procedures.
 * `function` folder represents the newer Postgres functions.
 This folder is then divided into folders for each individual database schema.

 This structure is not necessary, but has been implemented to help manage the workflow of rewriting the large number of functions associated with the original database.

+### Neotoma Postgres Databases

+Neotoma maintains five separate databases within the PSU Postgres server.
+Of these five, three are significant, each has a specific function:

+* `neotomadev`: Main development database.
+Currently this is the parent database and should be the most accurate/up to date version of the database.
+This is the database that the API points to.
+* `neotoma`: A database for experimentation.
+This version of the database may be out of sync with the SQL Server and `neotomadev` as it is used to build and prototype new tools.
+* `neotomatilia`: A database for testing and managing Tilia services.

 ### Associated Files